clouren/SPEX/SPEX/README.md

     include
     lib
     share

-To compile SPED and its dependencies, just type "make" in this folder.
+To compile SPEX and its dependencies, just type "make" in this folder.
 This will also run a few short demos
 To install the package system-wide, copy the `lib/*` to /usr/local/lib, and copy `include/*` to /usr/local/include.

+Primary Author: Chris Lourenco

+Coauthors (alphabetical order):

+    Jinhao Chen
+    Tim Davis
+    Erick Moreno-Centeno